frankiephs/OceanGuardianOfficial/README.md

 ### "Why is the screen smaller in replit when I run it?"
 > The game screen is fixed, therefore you cannot shrink the size proportions.
 You can maximize the output screen **by clicking the 3 dots and click maximize**. alternatively, you can change the size proportions but I won't recommend it because it will ruin the fixed pixel position of other elements.

+### "It says it needs time module, random module(I am working in an android Python IDE) ?"
+> Please refer to the requirements section and install it using pip install command in the terminal of your IDE.
+>
+### "How do I run the game using a browser base Python compiler like programiz that do not have shell/terminal for installing modules?"
+> Please change IDE's like replit(I do not personally suggest if you are in a free version), vs code, IDLE, or standard Python IDE's...

 ## Credits:
 - **Programmers and Debuggers**
 	- Manling He